MerginMaps/docs/src/manage/webmaps-sharing/index.md

 ## Sharing maps via URL

 Webmaps can be shared via URL.
-[Admins or owners](../permissions/) can enable map sharing for a project, so that anyone with the link can display and explore your project in a web browser, without the need to log into  <MainPlatformNameLink /> or making the project [public](../project-advanced/#make-your-project-public-private).
+[Admins or owners](../permissions/) can enable map sharing for a project, so that anyone with the link can display and explore your project in a web browser, without the need to log in to <MainPlatformNameLink /> or make the project [public](../project-advanced/#make-your-project-public-private).

 1. Navigate to your project on the <DashboardShortLink />.
 2. In the **Map** tab, click on the **Share map** button to generate a shareable link